highmobility/hmkit-fleet-v2/README.md

 ### Licence

 This repository is using MIT licence.
-See more in 📘[LICENCE](LICENCE)
+See more in 📘[LICENSE](LICENSE)

 ### Contributing

-Before starting please read our contribution rules 📘[Contributing](CONTRIBUTING.md)
+Before starting, please read our contribution rules 📘[Contributing](CONTRIBUTING.md)